 Process to evaluate and approve your application

-BWC considers the application packet to be complete and ready for evaluation by the Review Committee after receiving the following items.
+BWC considers the application packet to be complete and ready for evaluation by the Review Committee after receiving the following items:

-- The completed online grant application
+- Completed online grant application.

-- The Statement of Agreement with original signatures
+- Statement of Agreement with signatures.

 - Consultants use the pre-report as an application checklist and documents their evaluation/observations of the area/task where the intervention will be used.
 The pre-assessment(s) is an evaluation of risk hazards associated with the task to be addressed by the equipment intervention.
-The pre-assessment(s) may include a safety, ergonomic and/or industrial hygiene evaluations.
+The pre-assessment(s) may include a safety, ergonomic, and/or industrial hygiene evaluations.
 The assessment type used is based on the risk addressed by the grant application.
 The pre-assessment(s) is part of the application packet reviewed by the Review Committee as described above.

 - The safety grant application packet listed above will be prepared and scheduled for the Review Committee's formal evaluation and scoring.
 A BWC grant coordinator handles the preparation process including review of the BWC policy and employer information to identify the following:

-- Identify State Vendor ID number assigned by Ohio Shared Services (see Section 2, How to complete the online grant application);
+- Identify State Vendor ID number assigned by Ohio Shared Services (see Section 2, How to complete the online grant application).

-- The BWC grant coordinator assigned to your application will contact you directly throughout the review process to gather missing documents, seek clarification and notify you of the status of your application.
+- The BWC grant coordinator assigned to your application will contact you directly throughout the review process to gather missing documents, seek clarification, and notify you of the status of your application.

-Incomplete applications - Applications received without submission of the budget page, price quote(s) and employer agreement will be returned to the employer 45 days after receipt of the online application.
+Incomplete applications - Applications received without submission of the budget page, price quote(s), and employer agreement will be returned to the employer 45 days after receipt of the online application.
 We'll remove the online application from our system and the employer must resubmit the online application for reconsideration.

 Testing equipment - Employers may test equipment before applying for a safety intervention grant.
 BWC grant funds will not be used to cover the cost of testing.
 Therefore, the agreement for the testing period is between the employer and the vendor.
-If the employer decides to test equipment and applies for grant funds to purchase the equipment, the baseline data must be the two-year period prior to the test period.
+If the employer decides to test equipment and applies for grant funds to purchase the equipment, the baseline data must be the one-year period prior to the test period.